ProjectEvergreen/greenwood/www/pages/docs/server-rendering.md

   };
 }
 ```

+Specifically for SSR routes, you can also provide the following additional options via `data`:
+- `prerender`: After server rendering the route, additionally run the result through Greenwood's prerender (Puppeteer)

 > _For defining custom dynamic based metadata, like for `<meta>` tags, use `getTemplate` and define those tags right in your HTML._